0xMuTwo/ocyor/README.md

 - [ ] QoL Fixes
   - [ ] Get rid of "x" on Market Dialogs and AskBidPopupCard
+  - [ ] Add Tool Tips to Bids/Asks and Pool Tokens buttons
-  - [ ] Tom's Market did NOT work, think it had to do with apos?
+  - [ ] Tom's Market did NOT work, think it had to do with "'" The apos key?
   - [ ] Blast Gold is Hard coded
-  - [ ] Fix flashing on IP 1-6
-    - [ ] Just add a black BG between it and actual BG.
-Should fix quickly, then can remove wait limit as well
-  - [ ] Add Tool Tips to Bids/Asks and Pool Tokens buttons
-  - [ ] ETH is hardcoded in some spots